Describe An Occasion When You Lost Your Way: IELTS Speaking Cue Card

 How did you feel when you realized you were lost?

-What strategies do you use now to avoid getting lost?
+What strategies did you use to find your way back?

 Cue 1:When and where did it happen?